brennanMKE/Portfolio/README.md

 You can see [a video of the app on YouTube](http://www.youtube.com/watch?v=EQXp5PGolRg).

-I've also published several R&D projects here on GitHub, such as the following:
+I've also published resources I've created and useful sample projects here on GitHub, such as the following:

 1. [Xcode snippets](https://github.com/brennanMKE/Xcode4CodeSnippets) - various snippets I use all the time
 2. [Optimized Networking](https://github.com/brennanMKE/OptimizedNetworking) - code I used to learn to use NSOperation and now use regularly
 3. [Photo Zoom](https://github.com/brennanMKE/PhotoZoom) - Sample Project which I use in multiple projects now
 4. [Multiple Targets](https://github.com/brennanMKE/MultipleTargets) - Sample Project with a list of steps to build multiple versions of apps from a single project

-Some of code that I share publicly is included in my client projects.
 I find that Open Source helps me share what I have learned and allow others to share feedback with me on my work.
-It comes in especially handy when I am using [Stackoverflow](http://stackoverflow.com/users/10366/brennan) when I can directly link to one of my GitHub projects so others can see the code and access it easily.
+It comes in especiallyhandy when I am using [Stackoverflow](http://stackoverflow.com/users/10366/brennan) when I can directly link to one of my GitHub projects so others can see the code and access it easily.

 I can be found on Twitter as @[brennanMKE](https://twitter.com/brennanMKE)